frameworklori/LORI-Life-Dignity-Compensation-Protocol-LDCP-/compensation-framework/LDPC-Digital-Transition/README_Addendum_EPS_Modeling.md

 ### 6. Summary Statement

-Only ethics that can be absorbed by financial systems can survive institutional reality.
-EPS modeling is not cynicism; it is survivability engineering.
+Only ethical principles that can be absorbed by the financial system can be implemented under real-world institutions.
+Earnings per share modeling is not realism, but rather a reconstruction of viability.